 What is self-worth?

 I decided to start running every morning but realized that I didn’t have good shoes to run with so I went to a store to buy sports shoes (sneakers).
-In the store, I saw similar looking sneakers with different price-tag on it.
+In the store, I saw similar looking sneakers with different price-tag on them.
 I was wondering why the difference in price since they both look similar.
-The salesperson told me that it’s of different brand and I saw that the more expensive one as the Nike logo on it.
+The salesperson told me that it’s of a different brand and I saw that the more expensive one as the Nike logo on it.
 I wasn’t surprised as soon as I saw the Nike logo.

 Why were the sneakers worth (price) different even though they look similar?
 It is because of their branding (where they came from).
 Each brand has a reputation (opinions) and Nike’s reputation is higher than that of the other brand in the store.
-Due to the capacity of Nike to produce comfortable, stylish and durable shoes, and the value they place on it, the brand was able to build a good reputation.
-The worth of Nike shoes is as a result of the capacity of the brand.
+Due to the capacity of Nike to produce comfortable, stylish and durable shoes, and the value they place on them, the brand was able to build a good reputation.
+The worth of Nike shoes is a result of the capacity of the brand.

 Innate capacity is a person‘s ability that he/she is born with.
 Knowing your innate ability and placing a value on it (good or bad) will determine your worth.
 The Nike sneakers were expensive than the other unknown brand because the Nike brand already know their capacity and they have placed good value on their capacity (price).

 According to the dictionary, capacity is the ability to use and understand information to make a decision and communicate any decision made.
 Nike understands that people (users) don’t want to be buying sneakers every week, and they want to be comfortable when wearing their sneakers so that they can carry out sports activities smoothly.
 Nike used this information to make a decision to create durable and comfortable sneakers and then communicate the decision made via the marketing of their brand.